figment-networks/example-subgraph/cosmos/cosmoshub-validator-delegations/README.md

 # Cosmoshub Validator Delegations Example

 This example subgraph stores `Delegation` objects that represent delegations being made in the Cosmos Hub chain.
-In order to do that, the handler function decode `/cosmos.staking.v1beta1.MsgDelegate` messages.
+In order to do that, the handler function decodes `/cosmos.staking.v1beta1.MsgDelegate` messages.

 ## Querying the subgraph